 The Importance of Using a Credit Card Eligibility Checker

 If you are considering applying for a new credit card, you should know that your credit score can be adversely impacted if your application is turned down.
+This can create unnecessary obstacles in your financial journey, especially if you plan to apply for other forms of credit soon after.
 However, there’s a tool that can let you know if you are likely to be accepted without affecting your credit score.

-Being denied for credit affects your credit rating, making it more difficult for you in the future to get credit.
+Being denied credit affects your credit rating, making it more difficult for you in the future to get credit.
+Multiple rejections can signal to lenders that you are a higher-risk borrower, further lowering your chances of approval.
 Using an eligibility checker when applying for credit cards will not appear on your credit record, and will let you know how likely you are to be approved.

 Image source: Pexels